anne-d-wic/industrial-maintenance-powerbi-dashboard/README.md

 ## How To Reproduce

-1. Run `data/generate_industrial_dataset.py` to generate the source CSV files: `machines.csv` and `maintenance_requests.csv`.
+1. Run `data/generate_industrial_dataset.py` to generate the source files used by the project:
+   - `machines.csv`
+   - `maintenance_requests.csv`

-2. Load both CSV files into SQL Server staging tables by using the scripts in the `SQL/` folder.
+2. Open SQL Server and create/load the staging layer by running:
-3. Run the SQL scripts in this order:
    - `SQL/01_create_staging_tables.sql`
    - `SQL/02_load_source_tables.sql`

+3. Build the analytical and reporting layer by running:
    - `SQL/03_create_core_views.sql`
    - `SQL/04_create_reporting_views.sql`

+4. Validate the SQL outputs by running:
    - `SQL/05_validation_queries.sql`

-4. Open `dashboard/industrial-operations-dashboard-sql.pbix` in Power BI Desktop.
+5. Open `dashboard/industrial-operations-dashboard-sql.pbix` in Power BI Desktop.

-5. Refresh the model and validate the report visuals against the SQL reporting layer.
+6. Refresh the model so Power BI reconnects to the SQL reporting views and loads the latest data.

+7. Review the three dashboard pages:
+   - Executive Overview
+   - Machine Performance Analysis
+   - Operational Performance

 ## Repository Structure